ZachHendricks/Project-3/README.md

     plt.show()

 def getEKG():
+      """This funciton uses EKG types to determine the likelihood of a heart attack using the given data"""
     print('EKG type:')
     print('    0 - EKG was normal')
     print('    1 - EKG had an abnormalitiy with the ST-T Wave')